Scripps Ranch, San Diego

-Scripps Ranch is a community of San Diego, California in the northeastern part of that city.
-Its ZIP code is 92131.
-It is located east of Interstate 15, north of Marine Corps Air Station Miramar, and south of Poway.
+Scripps Ranch is a community of San Diego, California, in the northeastern part of the city.
+It is located east of Interstate 15, north of Marine Corps Air Station Miramar, and west of Poway.
+Its ZIP Code is 92131.

-Scripps Ranch is a coastal/inland bedroom community within the City of San Diego.
+Scripps Ranch is an inland bedroom community within the city of San Diego.
 Miramar Reservoir is located within Scripps Ranch and offers recreational boating and fishing.
-A feature of Scripps Ranch is its landscaping, which includes many mature eucalyptus trees that are most apparent along Pomerado Road.
+A feature of Scripps Ranch is its landscaping, which includes mature eucalyptus trees that are most apparent along Pomerado Road.